refectia/hbtrejnz/README.md

 ## TL;DR - Contains script info, including Features, How to Use, and extra notes.
+**The script is obfuscated to prevent patches.
+It's not obfuscated very well, so it shouldn't be too difficult to find out.
+Nevertheless, there are no security measures and no data gets sent outside of Roblox.**
 Serverside version will release soon!

 # State of Anarchy - KoniaHub (Clientside, no bloat)